-If you are looking for Canada Work Permit procedures and details, look no further.
-Here you can find all information regarding Canada Work Permit System in this session; regardless of country where you are residing now.
+If you are looking for Canada Work Permit Visa procedures and details, look no further.
+NepSort’s Guide For Canada Immigration which is prepared by the experienced Canadian immigration professional will help you to find all information regarding Canada Work Permit System regardless of the country where you are residing now.

 It is issued based on a Labor Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).

 Usually, the government of Canada issues two types of work permit visa — open work permits and employer-specific work permits.